sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

       - MCQ's on Java : [GeeksforGeeks](https://www.geeksforgeeks.org/java-multiple-choice-questions/)
       - Concepts of DBMS from : [StudyTonight : DBMS](https://www.studytonight.com/dbms/)
       - Practice SQL Queries from : [GeeksforGeeks : SQL Queries](https://www.geeksforgeeks.org/sql-tutorial/)
-      - Read interview questions on Computer Organistaion and Networking also.
+      - Read interview questions on Computer Organization and Networking also.

    - Also, you should know each and everything about the projects that you are mentioning in your resume ( or at least the module you have implemented in case of a group project).